Security

 Customers can delete their organisation's data at any time from the admin dashboard.
 Deletion removes all account information, skill content, audit logs, and member records within 30 days.
 Backups are retained for an additional 30 days for disaster recovery purposes, after which all traces of the data are removed.

-Customers can export their skill catalogue and audit logs as CSV at any time from the admin dashboard.
+Customers can export their audit logs as CSV at any time from the admin dashboard.
 We maintain export compatibility going forward; we won't change formats in ways that break your existing exports without notice.

 Incident response